simonmrog/the-side-stacker-game-backend/README.md

 - A frontend developed using React with TypeScript
 - A backend developed using NodeJS and TypeScript

-Both projects connect each other real time using socket.io implementations.
+Both projects connect each other real time using socket.io implementations and persist data in a PostgreSQL database.

 ## Quickstart

 Prerequisites:
 [Node and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or [Docker](https://docs.docker.com/get-docker/) and [Docker-compose](https://docs.docker.com/compose/install/#install-using-pip)

+First of all, we need to have a postgres instance running on the machine.

+If you don't have one, you'll need to have Docker and Docker-Compose, since the docker-compose in the root directory comes with a database instance called sidestacker-db which you can run using the command:

+- docker compose -f docker/docker-compose.yml --env-file ./.env up sidestacker-db

 You can run the project locally in two ways: